travis-ci/docs-travis-ci-com/user/triggering-builds.md

 }
 ```

-I.e. the full configuration has been replaced by the configuration from the API request.
+The full configuration has been replaced by the configuration from the API request.

 #### Merge mode: merge (default)

-With the `merge_mode` set to `merge`, or not given a `merge_mode` (default), the resulting build configuration will be the following.
+With the `merge_mode` set to `merge`, or not given a `merge_mode` (default), the resulting build configuration is:

 ```json
 {